 Scientific name: Argyrophis diardii (formerly Typhlops diardi)

 Description: To 43cm long, making it one of the largest blind snakes in Thailand.
 May appear to be a thick worm at first glance, but can be distinguished by its small shiny scales, visible eyes, and flicking tongue.
-Body length is 26-30 times body diameter.
+Body length is 25-30 times body diameter and there are 24-30 rows of midbody scales.
 Tail ends in a sharp spine.
 Dark brown color above fades into a lighter brown belly.

 Mueller’s Blind Snake has a sharp contrast between the darker color above and cream belly.

-Brahminy Blind Snake is smaller and more slender.
+Brahminy Blind Snake is much smaller and more slender.

-White-headed Blind Snake is smaller and much more slender with a pale head.
+White-headed Blind Snake is much smaller and more slender with a white head.

-Slender Worm Snake is smaller in length and girth.
+Slender Worm Snake is much smaller in length and girth.

-Flower’s Blind Snake is smaller with a blunt tail tip and yellow from its snout to chin.
+Flower’s Blind Snake is smaller with a blunt tail tip and has 18 midbody scale rows.